apache/flink-connector-elasticsearch/docs/content/docs/connectors/datastream/elasticsearch.md

 time of checkpoints.
 This effectively assures that all requests before the checkpoint was triggered have been successfully acknowledged by Elasticsearch, before proceeding to process more records sent to the sink.
+Note that the Elasticsearch 8 sink provides at-least-once semantics using Async Sink.
+See [FLIP-171](https://cwiki.apache.org/confluence/display/FLINK/FLIP-171%3A+Async+Sink) for more details.

 More details on checkpoints and fault tolerance are in the [fault tolerance docs]({{< ref "docs/learn-flink/fault_tolerance" >}}).